Nishi-Agano Station

 Nishi-Agano Station (西吾野駅, Nishi-Agano-eki) is a passenger railway station located in the city of Hannō, Saitama, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Nishi-Agano Station is served by the Seibu Chichibu Line to Seibu-Chichibu and is 3.6 kilometers from the official starting point of the line at Agano.

 Station layout

 The station consists of one island platform serving two tracks, connected to the station building by a level crossing.

+Platforms

 History

 The station opened on 14 October 1969.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Nishi-Agano Station becoming "SI32".